-- Observe laboratory demonstrations in which biological i.e. body fluids, culture materials, tissue sections and cellular specimens are tested for their biochemical, hematological, immunological, microbiological and histochemical components. - Characterize color, odor, clarity and viscosity of biological samples, reagents orchemical reaction products. - Utilize a clinical grade binocular microscope to discriminate among fine structural and color (hue, shading, intensity) differences of microscopic specimens. - o Read and comprehend text, numbers and graphs displayed in print and/or on video monitor. - Recognize alarms. - o Check labels on biological specimens for acceptability. - o Perform laboratory testing adhering to existing laboratory safety standards. - Perform moderately taxing continuous work, often requiring prolonged sitting and/orstanding for several hours. - Reach laboratory bench tops and shelves. - Grasp, hold, transport and utilize specimens, reagents, hazardous chemicals and equipment in a safe manner as needed to perform laboratory testing. - Obtain patient specimens in a timely, safe and professional manner. - Use laboratory equipment (i.e. pipettes, inoculating loops, test tubes) and instruments to perform laboratory procedures according to established laboratory guidelines. - Use a computer keyboard to operate laboratory instruments and to calculate, record, evaluate and transmit laboratory information. - Troubleshoot and correct basic equipment malfunctions. - Read and understand technical and professional materials (i.e. textbooks, journal articles, handbooks and instruction manuals). - o Follow oral and written instructions independently. - o Clearly instruct patients regarding specimen collection, using terminology they will understand. - Demonstrate sensitivity, confidentiality and respect when speaking with others. - Communicate clearly, accurately and tactfully with faculty members, student colleagues, staff and other health care professionals orally and in a recorded format (writing, typing, graphics or telecommunications). - Possess good eyesight or good corrected vision in order to read typewritten test and data from computer terminals. - Exercise sufficient judgement to recognize and correct performance deviations. - o Be able to effectively read, write and communicate using the English language. - o Maintain composure under stressful situations or during heavy workload. - Be able to differentiate color in order to identify reagents and other materials such as culture
+- Observe laboratory demonstrations in which biological i.e. body fluids, culture materials, tissue sections and cellular specimens are tested for their biochemical, hematological, immunological, microbiological and histochemical components. - Characterize color, odor, clarity and viscosity of biological samples, reagents or chemical reaction products. - Utilize a clinical grade binocular microscope to discriminate among fine structural and color (hue, shading, intensity) differences of microscopic specimens. - Read and comprehend text, numbers and graphs displayed in print and/or on video monitor. - Recognize alarms. - Check labels on biological specimens for acceptability. - Perform laboratory testing adhering to existing laboratory safety standards. - Perform moderately taxing continuous work, often requiring prolonged sitting and/or standing for several hours. - Reach laboratory bench tops and shelves. - Grasp, hold, transport and utilize specimens, reagents, hazardous chemicals and equipment in a safe manner as needed to perform laboratory testing. - Obtain patient specimens in a timely, safe and professional manner. - Use laboratory equipment (i.e. pipettes, inoculating loops, test tubes) and instruments to perform laboratory procedures according to established laboratory guidelines. - Use a computer keyboard to operate laboratory instruments and to calculate, record, evaluate and transmit laboratory information. - Troubleshoot and correct basic equipment malfunctions. - Read and understand technical and professional materials (i.e. textbooks, journal articles, handbooks and instruction manuals). - $\circ$ $\;$ Follow oral and written instructions independently. - Clearly instruct patients regarding specimen collection, using terminology they will understand. - o Demonstrate sensitivity, confidentiality and respect when speaking with others. - Communicate clearly, accurately and tactfully with faculty members, student colleagues, staff and other health care professionals orally and in a recorded format (writing, typing, graphics or telecommunications). - Possess good eyesight or good corrected vision in order to read typewritten test and data from computer terminals. - Exercise sufficient judgement to recognize and correct performance deviations. - $\circ~$ Be able to effectively read, write and communicate using the English ~ language. - o Maintain composure under stressful situations or during heavy workload. - Be able to differentiate color in order to identify reagents and other materials such as culture media, stained cell preparations and physical properties of body fluids.

-- media, stained cell preparations and physical properties of body fluids. - Possess good manual dexterity as required in such tasks as: operating delicate instruments, handling small containers of potentially biohazardous materials, utilizing sample measuring devices and adequately focusing and manipulating a microscope. - Possess enough hearing ability with or without auditory aids to understand the normal speaking voice. - Be able to traverse hospital corridors, passageways and doorways (minimum width-three feet). - Be flexible and able to adapt to changes in the environment such as moderate noise and activity. - Accept responsibility for learning, exercising good judgement and promptly complete all responsibilities efficiently and accurately. - Be able to sit for examinations, complete written assignments, deliver presentations and perform required laboratory practice with or without supervision.
+- Possess good manual dexterity as required in such tasks as: operating delicate instruments, handling small containers of potentially biohazardous materials, utilizing sample measuring devices and adequately focusing and manipulating a microscope. - Possess enough hearing ability with or without auditory aids to understand the normal speaking voice. - Be able to traverse hospital corridors, passageways and doorways (minimum width-three feet). - Be flexible and able to adapt to changes in the environment such as moderate noise and activity. - Accept responsibility for learning, exercising good judgement and promptly complete all responsibilities efficiently and accurately. - Be able to sit for examinations, complete written assignments, deliver presentations and perform required laboratory practice with or without supervision.

+\I can perform the essential standards listed above.

+Student Printed Name

+Signature

+Date

-I can perform the essential standards listed above.
-Student Printed Name Signature Date accommodations from the Office ning all the essential standards, listed about of Students with Disabilities.
-I understan be made that do not alter the academic periences. nd that it is up to the Program to Student Printed Name Signature Date
+\\\\\I am not capable of performing all the essential standards, listed above and will need to request accommodations from the Office of Students with Disabilities.
+I understand that it is up to the Program to determine if accommodations can be made that do not alter the academic integrity of the Program or the authenticity of required clinical experiences.

+Student Printed Name

+Signature

+Date